 I’ve written a ton of documentation over the last twenty years and developed some cool e-learning courses.

-Unfortunately most of it is proprietary.
+And most of it is proprietary.

 I’ve respected my clients’ wishes and kept them off my public web site.
 However, if you contact me personally I can show you samples that my clients have okay-ed for private display.